 How does the ERLC advocate for Southern Baptists in Washington, D.C.?

-The ERLC team in Washington, D.C. advocates for public policy on behalf of more than 15.2 million Southern Baptists.
-The SBC is America’s largest Protestant denomination with more than 46,000 churches nationwide.
+Our team in Washington, D.C., advocates for public policy on behalf of more than 15.2 million Southern Baptists.
+The Southern Baptist Convention is America’s largest Protestant denomination with more than 46,000 churches nationwide.
 The ERLC serves as a voice from our churches to government leaders and policy makers by applying a biblical ethic and gospel-centered worldview to the issues of our day.
-The ERLC’s office on Capitol Hill is named the Leland House, honoring John Leland, a Baptist preacher and advocate for religious liberty in America’s founding era.

 We speak to what the gospel demands of us

 We are non-partisan.
 We engage issues where we believe the Bible commands and when Southern Baptists speak.
 Our advocacy motivation is to bring a moral weight and Christian vision to the issues.
 We advocate from the Biblical convictions we share with our people in local churches, not partisan affiliation or political means.
 It is paramount for our mission in the public square that we advocate for issues central to the gospel.

 We navigate complex issues related to human dignity because every person is an image bearer of God.
 Our pro-life ethic colors all our policy views, beginning with steadfast protection of the most vulnerable among us, the unborn.

 We advocate for religious liberty